GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 ## Offline key storage

-Private keys should only ever be offline, or "in cold storage".
+Private keys should only ever be offline, or in "cold storage".
 They should never be stored on any internet-connected computer, or "in hot storage", because it provides an opportunity for hacking attempts or virus infection via the internet.
 Viruses can attack in many ways, including searching the